cart-inception/multi-model-discussor/README.md

-# Multi-Agent Discussion Platform
+# Multi-Model Discussion Platform

 A powerful Streamlit application that facilitates rich, interactive discussions between multiple AI models, each with its own distinct personality and system prompt.
 This platform enables you to create a panel of AI personas that can discuss topics collaboratively, providing diverse perspectives and insights.
-Supports both local Ollama models and Google's Gemini API.
+Supports both local Ollama models and Google's Gemini API for maximum flexibility.

 ## Features

-- **Multi-Agent Conversations**: Configure up to 4 AI agents (1 synthesizer + 3 discussion agents) with distinct personas
+- **Multi-Model Conversations**: Configure up to 4 AI agents (1 synthesizer + 3 discussion agents) with distinct personas
 - **Natural Discussion Flow**: Agents build on each other's ideas in a realistic, conversational manner
 - **Flexible Agent Configuration**: Choose from built-in personas or create custom ones with specific expertise
 - **Interactive UI**: Watch responses stream in real-time and review discussion history